sebastian-apps/labcontrol/README.md

 The software is currently set up to read from a pressure transducer and four thermocouples.
 However, the software can be easily modified to suit your needs.
 Tkinter is used for the Python GUI.
 Plotting is performed using matplotlib.
 The serial and minimalmodbus packages are used for communicating with sensors and controllers.
-Future versions will include options to write setpoint values to the controller.
+Future versions will include options to write setpoint values to controllers.

 <br />